-Recent reforms of the social security system in Germany lead to the merger of social benefits (Sozialhilfe) and unemployment assistance (Arbeitslosenhilfe) by the year 2005.
+Recent reforms of the social security system in Germany will lead to the merger of social benefits (Sozialhilfe) and unemployment assistance (Arbeitslosenhilfe) by the year 2005.
 When this reform takes effect, up to 1.7 million individuals1 and their families will obtain new needs-oriented social benefits (Arbeitslosengeld II) in addition to the over 2.3 million employable individuals currently receiving similar social benefits.
 In contrast to the social benefits system, the system of new social benefits is intended to provide stronger incentives to the unemployed to search for and accept new jobs (Hartz, 2002).
-However, gross need for social benefits are continued to be calculated on the basis of equivalence scales and these therefore essentially drive the incentive scheme.
-This means that, finding appropriate values for the equivalence scales will assume even greater importance in the future.
-This paper provides estimates for this purpose by applying the estimator of Wilke (2003) to the most recent version of the German income and consumption survey.
+However, gross needs for social benefits will still be calculated on the basis of equivalence scales which will essentially drive the incentive scheme.
+This means that finding appropriate values for the equivalence scales will assume even greater importance in the future.
+This paper provides estimates for this purpose by applying the semiparametric estimator of Wilke (2003) to the most recent version of the German income and consumption survey.
 It is the first comprehensive application of this estimator.
-Previous work for Germany was done with parametric demand systems and older version of the data.
+Previous work for Germany was done with parametric demand systems which impose strong restrictions on the functional forms of the household expenditure shares.